schafevormfenster/geo-api/README.md

 # Geocoding API

-This api utilizes a google maps geocoding enhanced by a strict geonames.org entity evaluation.
+This api utilizes google maps for geocoding enhanced by a strict geonames.org entity evaluation.

 ## Development